woo4u89/Object-Detection-in-an-Urban-Environment/README.md

 Example images with visible ground truth boxes can be seen below.

 - examples of poor visibility due to rain, or fog.
-Water droplets are also present on the camera lense, which limits the visibility and distorts objects.
+Water droplets are also present on the camera lense, which limits the visibility and distorts objects:

 ![](img/data_1.png)

 - examples during night time.
-Less light makes it more difficult to properly classify objects.
+Less light makes it more difficult to properly classify objects:

 ![](img/data_2.png)

-- examples of different types of four wheel vehicles that need to be indentified, some vehicles are also partially visible on the camera.
+- examples of different types of four wheel vehicles that need to be indentified, some vehicles are also partially visible on the camera:

 ![](img/data_3.png)

 - examples of different traffic conditions - images from a highway and city traffic.
 A varying density of cars, pedestrians and cyclists is to be exepcted in such enviroments, as well as varying weather conditions.
-One image shows a very sunny day.
+One of the images shows a very sunny day:

 ![](img/data_4.png)

-- other examples showing pedestrian crossings at different times of day and car traffic.
+- other examples showing pedestrian crossings at different times of day and car traffic:

 ![](img/data_5.png)

 #### Cross validation